CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving: Related Works

-\textbf{Online Approaches}, also known as DAgger-Friendly methods \cite{menda2019ensembledaggerbayesianapproachsafe}, aim to leverage an expert policy to improve closed-loop performance.
-The core idea is to continuously collect additional samples from both the expert and the trained policy.
-Unlike behavior cloning \cite{9117169}, which relies on a fixed set of initial expert demonstrations, online methods dynamically update the dataset with states encountered by the learner during execution.
-This shifts the data distribution toward scenarios the autonomous vehicle is likely to experience during deployment \cite{distributional-shift-ross2011reduction}.
-However, these methods require collecting a large number of expert-labeled samples, making them both time and resource intensive.
-Additionally, they do not inherently guarantee safe actions, which is a crucial requirement in safety-critical applications.
-Several works attempt to address these challenges \cite{zhang2016queryefficientimitationlearningendtoend, Bicer_2019, menda2019ensembledaggerbayesianapproachsafe, kim2013maximum, SHIV}.
+To mitigate dataset limitations during deployment, another group of methods leverages expert policies to improve closed-loop performance.
+The key idea is to continuously collect additional samples from both the expert and the trained policy, in contrast to behavior cloning \cite{9117169}, which relies on a fixed set of demonstrations.
+These methods dynamically update the dataset with states encountered by the learner during execution \cite{distributional-shift-ross2011reduction}, but require collecting large numbers of expert-labeled samples, making them resource-intensive.
+Several works attempt to address these challenges \cite{zhang2016queryefficientimitationlearningendtoend, Bicer_2019, menda2019ensembledaggerbayesianapproachsafe}.
 For example, SafeDAgger \cite{zhang2016queryefficientimitationlearningendtoend} predicts unsafe trajectories and queries the expert only in those cases.
-Extensions of SafeDAgger for self-driving applications include Selective SafeDAgger \cite{Bicer_2019}, which classifies unsafe trajectories into multiple categories, and approaches that estimate the confidence of the learned policy \cite{menda2019ensembledaggerbayesianapproachsafe}.
-While existing approaches offer improvements in closed-loop performance, they still rely heavily on expert supervision, making them impractical for many real-world applications.
-Moreover, these methods depend on planner failures as a trigger for identifying valuable training data, which is inefficient and can result in suboptimal learning.
-This highlights the need for a method that overcomes these limitations.
-A more effective approach would not rely on failures to identify useful samples, but instead, it would analyze the encoded context to proactively recognize infrequent yet critical data.
-Such a method would prioritize these important samples for training or fine-tuning, without waiting for errors to occur, leading to more efficient and robust learning.
+While such approaches offer improvements in closed-loop performance, they still rely heavily on expert supervision, which limits their practicality.
+Moreover, they often depend on planner failures as a trigger for identifying valuable training data, which is inefficient and can result in suboptimal learning.